OpenPode/OpenPode/README.md

 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

-For bugs and issues please use the [Github issue tracker](https://github.com/juliencombattelli/Open-pode/issues).
+To signal bugs and issues please use the [Github issue tracker](https://github.com/juliencombattelli/Open-pode/issues).

 ## Known bugs
 #### Unable to connect the controller